ICB-DCM/cOmicsArt/program/shinyApp/helpfiles/PreProcessing_Procedures.md

     - Internally a `DESeq object` is created, which is used for the downstream analysis.
 The vst transformation is used for visualizations such as the PCA.
     - The formulas supported are only simple ones for now.
 For a more complex analysis, we suggest to write your own script.
-For this, you can perform within the App your analysis (e.g. PCA) and download R Code and data.
-Within the provided script you then may change the DESeq formula at the appropriate position and rerun the entire code to update respective data and retrieve new analysis results.

 - **Scaling 0-1:**
   - The data is scaled to fit within the range of 0 to 1.